Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah, why?

-And myostatin deficiency basically gets rid of some kind of, I think it's some protein or molecule in your body that prevents your body from putting on more muscle than it should physically be capable of.
+claimed that he's got a myostatin deficiency which has never been substantiated or proven by anyone that he's never claimed it and myostatin deficiency basically gets rid of some kind of i think it's some protein or molecule in your body that prevents your body from putting on more muscle than it should physically be capable of with respect to the calves i will say this That's pretty much genetically across the board of all people.

 That is pretty much all of them.

-That's the calves.
+That's your calves.

 Really?